-Soro, a Malian microcredit organization and affiliate of Save the Children (an international nongovernmental organization based in the United States), marketed, financed, implemented, and serviced the loans.
-After completing a baseline survey, we randomly assigned the 198 villages to either loan (88 villages) or no-loan (110 villages) status using a re-randomization technique ensuring balance on key variables (see Appendix A1).
-This stage one randomization was done at the village level because that is how Soro marketed and implemented loans.
+Soro, a Malian microcredit organization and affiliate of the international organization Save the Children, marketed, financed, implemented, and serviced the loans.
+After a baseline survey, we randomly assigned the 198 villages to either loan (88 villages) or no-loan (110 villages) status using a re-randomization technique ensuring balance on key variables (Appendix A1).

 Soro offered their standard agricultural loan product, called Prêt de Campagne, in the 88 loan villages.
 There was no screening of the villages by Soro: loans were offered to women's associations formed for the purpose of borrowing.
 This product is given exclusively to women, but naturally money may be fungible within the household.
 Unlike most microloan products, the loan is designed specifically for farmers: loans are dispersed at the beginning of the agricultural cycle in May-July and repayment is required after harvest.
 The loan is administered to groups of women organized into village associations, and each individual woman then receives an informal contract with their village association.
 Qualitative interviews with members outside the study villages, prior to the intervention, revealed that the application process is informal with few administrative records at the village level.
 For example, there are records of neither loan applications nor denials.
-Nor is a record kept of more subtle, informal processes of "application" or "denial", such as women who discuss the possibility of joining the group to get a loan but who are discouraged from joining (such data would have been helpful for ascertaining the extent of peer versus self-selection, for instance).
-The size of the group is not constrained by the lender; a group could add a member without decreasing the size of loan each woman received.
-Soro itself was not directly involved in selecting who would receive a loan.
-The size of the loan to each
+Nor is a record kept of more subtle, informal processes of "application" or "denial", such as women who discuss the possibility of joining the group to get a loan but who

-5 The government of Mali introduced heavy fertilizer subsidies in 2008, and fixed the price of fertilizer at 12,500 FCFA (US\$44) per 50 kg of fertilizer.
+8 The government of Mali introduced heavy fertilizer subsidies in 2008 and fixed the price of fertilizer at 12,500 FCFA (US\$44) per 50 kg of fertilizer.
 This constituted a 20% to 40% subsidy, depending on the type of fertilizer and year.
 Initial usage of the subsidy was low in rural areas initially but has grown over time, helping to explain the increase in input expenses we observe in our data from baseline to endline (Druilhe and Barreiro-Huré 2012).

-6 Informal financing is present via savings groups and loans from family or friends (50% report such loans at baseline).
+9 Informal financing is present via savings groups and loans from family or friends (50% report such loans at baseline).

-woman is also determined though an informal, iterative process.
+are discouraged from joining (such data would have been helpful for ascertaining the extent of peer versus self-selection, for instance).
+The size of the group is not constrained by the lender; a group could add a member without decreasing the size of loan each woman received.
+Soro itself was not directly involved in selecting who would receive a loan.
+The size of the loan to each woman is also determined though an informal, iterative process.
 Repayment is tracked only at the group level, and nominally there is joint liability.
 On average there are about 30 women per group and typically one, though up to three, associations per village.
-This is a limited liability environment since these households have few assets and the legal environment of Mali would make any formal recourse on the part of the bank nearly impossible.
+This is a limited liability environment since these households have few assets and the legal environment of Mali makes formal recourse for the bank nearly impossible.
 However, given that loans are administered through community associations, the social costs of default could be quite high.
-We observe no defaults over the two agricultural cycles during which we were collaborating with Soro.7
+We observe no defaults over the two agricultural cycles of our study.10

 Soro offered loans in the loan villages for two years, the 2010 and 2011 agricultural seasons.
-The average loan size in 2010 was 32,000 FCFA (US\$113).8 The annual interest rate is 25% plus 3% in fees and a mandatory savings rate9 of 10%.
-Women who borrowed are represented by the farleft box in Figure 1.
+Loans averaged 32,000 FCFA (US\$113) and charged 25% per annum interest plus 3% fees.
+11